AchilleasDrakou/Data-Viz-Final-Project/README1.md

-# Group-7---Data-Viz-Final-Project
+# Data-Viz-Final-Project

-# To access our Bokeh dashboard
+# To access the Bokeh dashboard

 For the jupiter notebook
 ### Competitive Market Analysis for Manhattan Hotels.ipynb